US President Barack Obama

-US President Barack Obama is to hold talks with Myanmar's President Thein Sein, hours after accusing his government of backsliding on reforms.
+is to hold talks with Myanmar's President Thein Sein, hours after

+Mr Obama is in the capital, Nay Pyi Taw, for the East Asia summit, which follows Wednesday's Asean meeting.
 In an interview with a Thai-based Burmese website ahead of his arrival, he said that progress had been made.

 But he said reform momentum had slowed in Myanmar and that there had even been some steps backwards.